 May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
 Amen” (Hebrews 13:20-21).

 You may have heard the phrase “God doesn’t call the equipped — he equips the called.”
 I am not sure who first coined this phrase.
 It is the truth.
 This truth encourages me often when I feel inadequate to face challenges or when someone assigns me something that overwhelms me.
 Can you relate?

 Followers of Jesus have experienced this truth through the centuries, since the calling of the first disciples.
 The disciples were ordinary people like you and me.
 They weren’t the most highly educated, charismatic or influential people of their day.
 They didn’t hold the highest positions with the best pedigree or resume filled with accomplishments and awards.
 Jesus called the ordinary and then did extraordinary things through them.
 He changed the world and continues to change the world!

 At every stage of my journey with Jesus, he has asked me to take on assignments for which I felt inadequate.
 I knew that without him I would fail.
 I kept crying out for the Lord to make me confident and strong so I could tackle any challenge and wouldn’t experience fear or anxiety.
 He answered my prayers in the most surprising way.
 He gave me what I needed when I needed it — not before.
 He gave me what I needed at each stage but I didn’t necessarily feel stronger or more confident.
 Now I see his wisdom in not answering my prayer.

-What I didn’t realize then that I know now, is that my strength and confidence is in Him and not myself.
-After 34 years of following Him, I still am dependent upon the Lord moment by moment to give me what I need and equip me to do what He calls me to do.
+What I didn’t realize then but know now is that my strength and confidence are in him and not myself.
+After 34 years of following him, I still am dependent upon the Lord moment by moment to give me what I need and equip me to do what he calls me to do.